fermyon/workshops/spin/07-kubernetes.md

 ```

 ### Learning Summary

 In this section you learned how to:
-- [x] Use the containerd shim to package a Spin app within a Docker container
+- [x] Use the containerd Wasm shim to package a Spin app within a Docker container
 - [x] Deploy a containerized Spin app to a Kubernetes cluster

 ### Navigation

-* Go back to [06 - Deploy your Magic Ball Spin Application to Fermyon Cloud](06-deploy-fermyon-cloud.md) if you still have questions on previous section
+- Go back to [06 - Storing data in an external database](06-external-db.md) if you still have questions on previous section
-* Otherwise, congrats on finishing the workshop!
+- Otherwise, congrats on finishing the workshop!